TimeTonic/n8n-node/README.md

 - **API URL**: The Timetonic API URL (defaults to https://timetonic.com/live/api.php)
 - **User Context**: User context identifier (o_u parameter, defaults to 'zo')
 - **User Type**: User type (u_c parameter, defaults to 'zo')
+- **API Version**: Version of the Timetonic API (defaults to '1.47')

+## MCP Server Integration

+This node can be used with n8n's MCP (Multi-Component Protocol) Server to create an AI-powered interface for Timetonic.
+See [example-timetonic-mcp-server.md](example-timetonic-mcp-server.md) for details on setting up an MCP server with this node.

+## Custom Parameters

+Both Table operations support adding custom parameters to the API requests, allowing for flexibility when working with the Timetonic API.

 ## License